indimail/indimail-virtualdomains/.github/README-indimail.md

 ## LOGIN and PLAIN authentication mechanism

 The most common practice to offer authentication is where the passwords are one-way hash and stored in a database.
 The UNIX <b>passwd</b> program is one such program that encrypts the user supplied password and stores it in the system's database (e.g. /etc/shadow).
-IndiMail has the programs <b>vpasswd</b> and <b>vmoduser</b> that store the encrypted password in IndiMail's MySQL database.
+The <b>passwd</b> uses the <b>crypt</b> library function to encrypt passwords and it is the same function that IndiMail uses.
+IndiMail has the programs <b>vpasswd</b> and <b>vmoduser</b> that sets the encrypted password for a user in IndiMail's MySQL database.
+The <b>vadduser</b> program too sets encrypted password using crypt(3).
 The original clear text passwords are not stored.
 If this database is stolen, the thief has possession of encrypted passwords which cannot be used for authentication.
+An exception is when you setup any of the CRAM authentication methods (explained later).
 Authentication of a password is verified by encrypting the password and matching it with the value stored in the database.
 But this requires the client to exchange the clear text password with the server.
 The LOGIN and PLAIN authentication methods require clients to exchange clear text passwords.
 This can be a concern on an un-encrypted connections.
 If you encrypt the session using TLS, this concern can be addressed.
-You can enable SECURE_AUTH in qmail-smtpd and qmail-remote to disallow LOGIN and PLAIN authentication when using un-encrypted connections.
+You can enable <b>SECURE\_AUTH</b> in qmail-smtpd and qmail-remote to disallow LOGIN and PLAIN authentication when using un-encrypted connections.
 For example, you can do this for the SMTP submission port as below

 ```
 $ sudo sh -c "echo 1 > /service/qmail-smtpd.587/variables/SECURE_AUTH"